3mdeb/verified-boot/verified_boot_main.md

 variations would cause I/O errors[^5].

-The `dm-verity` integrity control has disadvantage that limits the storage to be read-only, which might be challenging to work with in fully-fledge operating systems.
+The `dm-verity` integrity control has disadvantage that limits the storage to be read-only, which might be challenging to work with in fully-fledged operating systems.
 Updates must be performed offline and hashes need to be recalculated.
 This works well in embedded environment, where devices are expected to have identical disk layout[^4].

 `dm-verity` is used on Android based devices (since Android 4.4) as a part of `verified boot`, Google's chain of trust implementation.
 During boot process,